lescobedop/lescobedop.github.io/_pages/about.md

 As a respected industry speaker, Lucho sheds light on large-scale machine learning models' implementation, deployment, and monitoring and their impact on companies' bottom line.

 Lucho's educational credentials include a Ph.D. in Geospatial Economics from the esteemed University of Illinois at Urbana-Champaign and a Fulbright Scholarship, reflecting his commitment to excellence and lifelong learning.

-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.